Floating Point Systems: Acquisition by SGI and Sun

-Silicon Graphics acquired Cray Research in 1996, and shortly afterward the Cray BSD business unit along with the CS6400 product line was sold to Sun Microsystems for an undisclosed amount (acknowledged later by a Sun executive to be "significantly less than $100 million").
+Silicon Graphics acquired Cray Research in 1996, and shortly afterward the Cray BSD business unit along with the CS6400 product line was sold to Sun Microsystems for an undisclosed amount, acknowledged later by a Sun executive to be "significantly less than $100 million", and estimated to be as low as $17,000,000.
 Sun was then able to bring to market the follow-on to the CS6400 which Cray BSD was developing at the time, codenamed Starfire, launching it as the Ultra Enterprise 10000 multiprocessor server.
+Sun reportedly sold 7,000 of these systems priced at around $1,000,000, generating "five billion plus of margin".
 This system was followed by the Sun Fire 15K and Sun Fire 25K.
 These systems allowed Sun to become a first tier vendor in the large server market.
 In January 2010, Sun was acquired by Oracle Corporation.